rust-scicomp/website/pages/index.md

 ## Timetable
 The Scientific Computing in Rust 2023 workshop will feature a mixture of 30 minute talks by invited speakers and 5-10 minute talks by workshop attendees.
-Submissions for give a short talk are now closed.
+Submissions for giving a short talk are now closed.
 People who've submitted a talk will shortly be notified via email whether their talk has been accepted

 The talks will be complimented by informal discussion sessions where you will have a chance to meet